cwarden45/DTC_Scripts/Psomagen_Viome/README.md

 </tbody>
 </table>

 I recieved e-mails from **Viome** about sample reprocessing (such as on 8/12/2021 and 8/26/2021).
 The format was swappped relative to the 2nd sample.
-So, I might have also recieved earlier e-mail that I deleted.
+So, I might have also recieved earlier e-mail that I deleted (especially since I had recieved results from the other companies by 7/14-21/2021).
 Either way, the turn-around time for Viome has been noticably longer than the other options.

 ## Other Notes